saraozn/tp/docs/UserGuide.md

 * `No such property index` for wrong parameter or index beyond list size
 * `Invalid command` for misspelling of command

+### Finding a customer : `findcust`

+Finds and returns a customer or a list of customers whose name contains the substring inputted.

+Format: `findcust String`

+* Finds and returns the customer(s) whose name contains the `String` substring.
+* The String must be in the same language as the name, i.e English.
+* The String should only contain the relevant alphabets

+Examples:
+* `list` followed by `findcust F` finds and returns the customer(s) with names that begin with "F" in the customer list.
+* `list` followed by `findcust F J` finds and returns the customer(s) with names that begin with "F" and/or "J" in the customer list.

+When command succeeds:
+* `1 customer listed`

+When command fails:
+* `Invalid command format` for missing parameter
+* `Unknown command` for misspelling of command

+### Finding a property : `findprop`

+Finds and returns a property or a list of properties whose name contains the substring inputted.

+Format: `findprop String`

+* Finds and returns the property or properties whose name contains the `String` substring.
+* The String must be in the same language as the name, i.e English.
+* The String should only contain the relevant alphabets

+Examples:
+* `list` followed by `findprop F` finds and returns the property or properties with names that begin with "F" in the property list.
+* `list` followed by `findprop F J` finds and returns the property or properties with names that begin with "F" and/or "J" in the property list.

+When command succeeds:
+* `1 property listed`

+When command fails:
+* `Invalid command format` for missing parameter
+* `Unknown command` for misspelling of command

 ### Exiting the program : `exit`